Arthroscopic knee surgery in a middle-age patient. Are there non-surgical options?

 Many past studies have concluded that arthroscopic knee surgery for osteoarthritis is not effective, not warranted, and basically should be avoided.
 So the idea is not new.

-- German researchers writing in the German language journal Sportverletz Sportschaden Sports Injury Sports Damage note that in the middle stages of knee osteoarthritis, “arthroscopic joint debridement can effectively reduce subjective complaints.
-Because this treatment does not stop the process of osteoarthritis, the improvements decrease over time.”(17)
+In 2013 German researchers writing in the German language journal Sportverletz Sportschaden Sports Injury Sports Damage note that in the middle stages of knee osteoarthritis, “arthroscopic joint debridement can effectively reduce subjective complaints.
+Because this treatment does not stop the process of osteoarthritis, the improvements decrease over time.”(10)

-More research warning middle-aged and older patients to avoid arthroscopic knee surgery
+Conflicting research and warnings to middle-aged and older patients to try to arthroscopic knee surgery

 In 2015, a landmark paper came out in the British Medical Journal and it was scathing (14): Here are the bullet points of this research.

 - Arthroscopic knee surgery is frequently and increasingly used to treat middle-aged and older patients with persistent knee pain